Just Stop Oil: London protests

 On 17 October, two supporters scaled the Queen Elizabeth II Bridge, which connects the M25 between Essex and Kent, causing its closure.
 One of the climbers, Morgan Trowland, was a bridge design engineer from London.
 The closure resulted in 6 mi of congestion on both directions of the bridge.
 After 36 hours, the protesters agreed with police to leave the bridge, and were arrested.
 The bridge remained closed for another 6 hours.

-Also on 17 October, the group spray-painted the exterior of an Aston Martin car showroom on Park Lane, London, prompting criticism from Richard Hammond.
-On 20 October, about 20 members spray-painted the exterior windows of Harrods in Knightsbridge, London.
+The two were sentenced to a combined 5 years and seven months in jail.
+Also on 17 October, the group spray-painted the exterior of an Aston Martin car showroom on Park Lane, prompting criticism from Richard Hammond.

+On 20 October, about 20 members spray-painted the exterior windows of Harrods in Knightsbridge.
 Two members of the group were arrested on suspicion of criminal damage.

-On 24 October, two Just Stop Oil protesters smeared cake on a waxwork of King Charles at Madame Tussauds.
-On 25 October, protesters sprayed paint on 55 Tufton Street, a building housing climate change denial thinktanks.
-On 26 October, police arrested more than a dozen activists who blocked Piccadilly in central London and spray-painted luxury car showrooms in nearby Mayfair.
+On 24 October, two Just Stop Oil protesters smeared cake on a waxwork of King Charles III at Madame Tussauds.

+On 25 October, protesters sprayed paint on 55 Tufton Street, a building housing climate change denial think tanks.
+On 26 October, police arrested more than a dozen activists who blocked Piccadilly and spray-painted luxury car showrooms in Mayfair.

 On 31 October, activists targeted buildings used by the Home Office, MI5, the Bank of England and News Corp, spraying orange paint on each and demanding an end to new oil and gas licences.
 The targets were chosen because they represent "the four pillars that support and maintain the power of the fossil fuel economy", the group said.
 Six people were arrested by the Metropolitan Police.

+M25

 On 7 November, multiple junctions of the M25 motorway were closed.
 On 11 November, the group announced it would pause its protests on the M25.
-In November 2022, Jan Goodey, 57, from Brighton, was jailed for six months after pleading guilty to intentionally or recklessly causing a public nuisance after taking part in this protest.
+In November, 57-year-old Jan Goodey from Brighton was jailed for six months after pleading guilty to intentionally or recklessly causing a public nuisance after taking part in this protest.

-Dutch art protests and vandalism

-On 27 October, two protesters glued themselves to the surrounds of Girl with a Pearl Earring by Johannes Vermeer at Mauritshuis museum.
-The painting, protected by glass, was not damaged.
-The two were subsequently sentenced to two months in prison, with one month suspended, by a Dutch court.

-Protesting methods

-Just Stop Oil says that it favors nonviolent direct action and civil resistance.
-The group follows an approach of general social disruption, similar to the methods of climate activist groups Extinction Rebellion and Insulate Britain, although Just Stop Oil differs in that its targets include cultural institutions.

-The group has garnered criticism for their protest methods, such as blocking roads and vandalism.

-In an October 2022 interview with Sky News, Just Stop Oil spokesperson Emma Brown stated that the group has a "blue light policy" to let emergency vehicles through traffic blocks created by protesters.

-In December 2022, Metropolitan Police Commissioner Mark Rowley suggested that Just Stop Oil was being "much less assertive" in its protests following the arrests of some suspected leaders of the group.